mike706574/allegra/README.md

 # allegra

-Application for retrieving production information from
+Application for retrieving product information.

 ## Copyright and License